cloudogu/k8s-security-demos/Readme.md

 * set your GKE `ZONE` and `PROJECT` in `config.sh`
   (alternatively, you can set `ZONE` and `PROJECT` env vars).

+Note that you can also set `CLUSTER_VERSION` (like `1.11`) and  `MACHINE_TYPE` (like `n1-standard-2`).
+From time to time GKE drops support for older cluster versions so you might need to set a newer one, if the one in `config.sh` is no longer supported at the time of execution.

 # Setting up the clusters

 Each demo is contained in its own sub folder, where each contains a